temizkanekin/registration-app/README.md

     - Registration Selection view to select registration type and user information details.
     - Workshops view to select workshop or workshops.
     - Summary view to display registration type, user information,  workshop type and amount information, payment type selection.
 User can also add another participant or edit/remove registrated participants from the summary view.
+- You can click Toolbar header to return registration selection view.
 - Formik is used to create and validate user information details form.
 - Redux is used for managing the state throughout the application flow.
 - Registration types are fetched from [registration-form-setup-information.json](src/assets/registration-form-setup-information.json).
 Multiple registration types are supported.
 (More registration types can be added to registration-form-setup-information.json with unique id)